 Even if you are legally separated, your spouse is still considered a family member and eligible for coverage under your Self Plus One or Self and Family enrollment.
 To continue to provide health benefits coverage for your child(ren), you must continue your Self and Family enrollment.
 Upon a final divorce decree, your spouse is no longer an eligible family member and is not covered under your enrollment.

 When two Federal employees divorce, one person usually continues a Self Plus One or a Self and Family enrollment to provide coverage for the child(ren), while the other enrolls for Self Only.
 When the enrollment covering the child(ren) is canceled or changed to Self Only, the other parent may change to a Self Plus One or a Self and Family enrollment to provide immediate coverage for your child(ren).

 Back to Top

-If you are a former spouse who has coverage under the spouse equity or temporary continuation of coverage (TCC) provisions of FEHB law, you may change from Self Only to Self and Family or from one plan or option to another, or both, within 60 days after the birth or acquisition of an eligible child.
+If you are a former spouse who has coverage under the spouse equity or temporary continuation of coverage (TCC) provisions of FEHB law, you may increase enrollment or change from one plan or option to another, or both, within 60 days after the birth or acquisition of an eligible child.
 To be eligible, the child must be that of both you and the employee or annuitant on whose service your coverage is based.

-Generally, you may enroll or change enrollment from Self Only to Self and Family, from one plan or option to another, or make any combination of these changes within 60 days after a change in your employment status.
+Generally, you may enroll or increase enrollment, decrease enrollment, chnage from one plan or option to another, or make any combination of these changes within 60 days after a change in your employment status.
 You can also change your premium conversion status if the enrollment change is on account of and consistent with a qualifying life event.
 Various changes in employment status and the allowable enrollment changes that you may make are described below.